waliarubal/WpfHelpers/README.md

 # WPF Helpers [![NuGet](https://img.shields.io/nuget/v/NullVoidCreations.WpfHelpers.svg)](https://www.nuget.org/packages/NullVoidCreations.WpfHelpers/) [![NuGet](https://img.shields.io/nuget/dt/NullVoidCreations.WpfHelpers.svg)](https://www.nuget.org/packages/NullVoidCreations.WpfHelpers/)

-WPF helpers is set of classes and resources wrapped up in an assembly to get up to speed with a new WPF MVVM based project targeting .NET Framework 4.0.
-As this targets framework 4.0, should work with .NET 4+ as well (haven't tested it though).
+WPF helpers is set of classes and resources wrapped up in an assembly to get up to speed with a new WPF MVVM based project targeting .NET Framework 4.0 or 4.5.
+As this targets framework 4.0 and 4.5, should work with .NET 4+ as well.
 As of now this assembly provides below mentioned features.

 * **CommandBase** is an abstract class which provides boilerplate implemention for commanding.
 * **NotificationBase** is an abstract class which provides boilderplate implementation for raising notifications.